Polson Logging Co. 2: Career on the Mid-Continent Railway Museum

 Parker also ruled that the Museum had to pay Lichter for legal fees and for the cost of shipping No. 2 to another location in the Continental United States that Lichter desired.
 From there, Lichter and his family, albeit sad to leave North Freedom behind, began seeking other places in the country to move to while taking No. 2 with them.
 Over 20 different museums and tourist railroads in different states were considered for the engine to operate on.
-By July 2017, Lichter struck a deal with the Oregon Coast Scenic Railroad, which owns and operates McCloud Railway 25 and Heisler engines No. 2 and No. 3 on the Ex-Southern Pacific Tillamook Branch.
+By July 2017, Lichter struck a deal with the Oregon Coast Scenic Railroad (OCSR), which owns and operates McCloud Railway 25 and Heisler engines No. 2 and No. 3 on the Ex-Southern Pacific Tillamook Branch.
 Lichter expressed that the OCSR was willing to be partners with him, and that was what he was after, as opposed to management making decisions without his blessing.

 No. 2 would have had to be shipped to the Railroad's location in Garibaldi, Oregon from North Freedom for over 2,000 miles by truck, and it was estimated that it would cost the MCRM around $75,000.
 On October 2 and 3, with the help of crews from the OCSR, No. 2 was lifted and loaded onto a truck trailer, with its tender loaded onto a second one, and some spare wheels and parts were loaded onto a third one a few days later.